 This course considers how we use dramatic narrative theory based on the ideas presented in "The Poetics" by Aristotle and Joseph Campbell's explanation of the Monomyth theory in film.
 The course is designed for students to learn to write short screenplays and present staged versions of them with their classmates as actors.
 These screenplays are not filmed.
 The focus of the course is on pre-production in film and on understanding structure and cinematic writing.
 Students develop strategies on how to work with actors to develop a performance.
 Eliminating the challenges of learning the use of film cameras or sound equipment allows students to develop the skills of planning shots, staging action and crafting a performance.
 Students read selected screenplays to analyze how structural models work.
 This course can substitute the requirement of DRAM 111 for film majors.
 No prerequisite.

 This course explores cinematography as an art of visual storytelling.
 The cinematographer plays a critical role in shaping the light and composition of an image and capturing that image for the screen.
 Students investigate the theory and practice of this unique visual language and its power as a narrative element in cinema.
 Students study films by accomplished cinematographers and engage in the work of the cinematographer through a series of projects.
 This course is taught at the Wright Center in Mount Vernon.
-This satisfies one of the three required production classes for the major.
+This counts toward a course requirement for the major.
 Prerequisite: FILM 111.
 Generally offered every year.

 Because the director has, perhaps, the most comprehensive impact on a film, this course considers films directed by African American people.
 The representation of African Americans throughout history has been perverted using visual imagery, and modern images in film and television are not exempt.
 However, African Americans have been contributing since the beginning of film history to the imaging or re-imaging of the culture and its people.
 This course looks at these contributions and the images of African Americans they help to create, as well as how these representations have changed over time.
 This counts toward the film genre course requirement for the major.
 No prerequisite.
 Generally offered every third year.